-DTCC's subsidiaries that are relevant to the OTC derivatives business of DTCC are shown in the following chart2:
+DTCC's subsidiaries that are relevant to the GTR services of DTCC are shown in the following chart2:

 DDRJ employs a governance structure which ensures fairness and a robust risk management framework, stemming from the DTCC's corporate mission.
-At the highest level, DDRJ's Board of Directors (the "Board"), currently composed of two Representative Directors and three Directors, oversees all of DDRJ's business activities.
-The Board is also responsible for supervising the internal control framework, including the risk management framework; therefore, the Board is informed of or approves the framework of internal controls over (a) the comprehensive risk profile and its risk control status, (b) internal audit plans and related issues, and (c) compliance updates, as the part of its regular agenda.
+At the highest level, DDRJ's Board of Directors (the "Board"), currently composed of one Representative Director and three Directors, oversees all of DDRJ's business activities.
+The Board is also responsible for supervising the internal control framework, including the risk management framework; therefore, the Board is informed of or approves the framework of internal controls over (a) the comprehensive Operational Risk Profile and its risk control status, (b) internal audit plans and related issues, and (c) compliance updates, as the part of its regular agenda.